stew675/standup5x5/README.md

 ### Execution Times

 My development systems are a desktop AMD 5950x based PC, and an Intel i7-1165G7 based laptop.
-On my AMD system, the following (internal) times are seen:
+On my AMD system, which runs at a fixed at 4.6GHz CPU clock with hyper-threading disabled, the following (internal) times are seen, which include the loading of the full 4MB words_alpha.txt file:

-**a25** takes around 19ms to complete, using 15 threads
+**a25** takes around 24ms to complete, using 16 threads

-**s25** takes around 3.1ms to complete using 14 threads
+**s25** takes around 2.5ms to complete using 16 threads

-**v25** takes around 1.8ms to complete using 14 threads
+**v25** takes around 1.5ms to complete using 16 threads

 **525** won't run on my AMD system.
-On my Intel laptop it takes 2.8ms to complete using 8 threads.
-I estimate that on a full desktop runtimes of 1.6ms should be achievable
+On my Intel laptop it takes 2.6ms to complete using 8 threads.
+I estimate that on a full desktop runtimes of 1.2ms should be achievable

 All algorithms use a bit-wise representation of the words for efficiency of comparing